Pins, a glittering prize for Olympic collectors

 ROSA KHUTOR, Russia The gold, silver and bronze medals in Sochi are not the only glittering prizes on offer.
 For avid collectors, pins specially made for each Games offer a great opportunity to meet, trade and build bridges between cultures.

-The pins coveted by collectors are sold in retail outlets, produced by sponsors and media organizations, or offered by the national teams - the most sought-after of the small badges.
+The pins coveted by collectors are sold in retail outlets, produced by sponsors and media organisations, or offered by the national teams - the most sought-after of the small badges.

-"They're usually the hardest to get," says Mark Chestnut, who has traveled to Sochi from his home in Wisconsin to watch the Games and trade pins with other enthusiasts.
+"They're usually the hardest to get," says Mark Chestnut, who has travelled to Sochi from his home in Wisconsin to watch the Games and trade pins with other enthusiasts.

 "You have to find an athlete from that country or a team representative.
 I think there's over 80 countries represented here and some only have one or two athletes, so trying to get those pins is quite a monumental task," he told Reuters.